Get started with the portal content editor

 Add a new webpage

-After being redirected to the newly created page, point to the large rectangular box under the page title and select the blue edit button that appears.
+After being redirected to the newly created page, point to the large rectangular box under the page title and select the edit button that appears.
 Add some content, and then select the disk icon to save the changes.
-More information: Get started with the portal content editor.

-Web pages can also be added in Dynamics 365.
-Translating a webpage is done in Dynamics 365, so start by navigating to Portals > Web Pages and selecting the +New button.
-Fill in the form, and then select Save.
-Change the Publishing State from Draft to Published when it is ready for use on the website.
+You can also create a web page in Dynamics 365.
+Translating a webpage is done in Dynamics 365, so start by creating a web page and then change the Publishing State from Draft to Published when it is ready for use on the website.
 The Localized Content section can be filled in after the webpage is created to create the different translations needed.

 Edit the primary navigation